-Individual credit claims are subject to specific valuation haircuts.
-The haircuts
+(a) Individual credit claims are subject to specific valuation haircuts.
+The haircuts differ according to the residual maturity, type of interest payment (fixed or variable), the credit quality category and the valuation methodology applied by the NCB (see Section 6.5), as described in Table 9 (93).

-- differ according to the residual maturity, type of interest payment (fixed or variable) and the valuation methodology applied by the national central bank (see Section 6.5), as described in Table 9.48 - The haircut applied to credit claims with variable rate interest payments is 7%, irrespective of the valuation methodology applied by the national central bank.
-An interest payment is considered a variable rate payment if it is linked to a reference interest rate and if the resetting period corresponding to this payment is no longer than one year. - 47 If, at the time of exclusion from the list of eligible marketable assets, a debt instrument is being used in a Eurosystem credit operation, it will have to be removed as soon as possible. - 48 The valuation haircuts applied to credit claims with fixed rate interest payments are also applicable to credit claims, the interest payments of which are linked to the inflation rate.
+^{(&}lt;sup>92) If, at the time of exclusion from the list of eligible marketable assets, a debt instrument is being used in a Eurosystem credit operation, it will have to be removed as soon as possible.
+(93) The valuation haircuts applied to credit claims with fixed rate interest payments are also applicable to credit claims, the interest

-rcentages)

-Residual maturity (years) Fixed interest payment and a valuation based on a theoretical price assigned by the NCB Fixed interest payment and a valuation according to the outstanding amount assigned by the NCB

-0-1 7 9

-1-3 9 15

-3-5 11 20

-5-7 12 24

-7-10 13 29

->10 17 41
+(93) The valuation haircuts applied to credit claims with fixed rate interest payments are also applicable to credit claims, the interest payments of which are linked to the inflation rate.

-Interest payments for which the resetting period is longer than one year are treated as fixed rate payments, with the relevant maturity for the haircut being the residual maturity of the credit claim.

-- The risk control measures applied to a credit claim with more than one type of interest payment depend only on the interest payments during the remaining life of the credit claim.
-If there is more than one type of interest payment during the remaining life of the credit claim, the remaining interest payments are treated as fixed rate payments, with the relevant maturity for the haircut being the residual maturity of the credit claim. - The national central banks apply the same trigger point (if applicable) for the execution of margin calls for marketable and non-marketable assets.
+- (b) The haircut applied to credit claims with variable rate interest payments is that applied to the credit claims with fixed interest payments classified in the zero-to-one-year maturity bucket corresponding to the same credit quality and the same valuation methodology (valuation based on a theoretical price assigned by the NCB or on the outstanding amount assigned by the NCB).
+An interest payment is considered a variable rate payment if it is linked to a reference interest rate and if the resetting period corresponding to this payment is no longer than 1 year.
+Interest payments for which the resetting period is longer than 1 year are treated as fixed rate payments, with the relevant maturity for the haircut being the residual maturity of the credit claim. - (c) The risk control measures applied to a credit claim with more than one type of interest payment depend only on the interest payments during the remaining life of the credit claim.
+If there is more than one type of interest payment during the remaining life of the credit claim, the remaining interest payments are treated as fixed rate payments, with the relevant maturity for the haircut being the residual maturity of the credit claim. - (d) The NCBs apply the same trigger point (if applicable) for the execution of margin calls for marketable and non-marketable assets.